maxzhang666/Stars/README.md

 *   [game1024/OpenSpeedy](https://github.com/game1024/OpenSpeedy) - 🎮 An open-source game speed modifier.

-*   [manticoresoftware/manticoresearch](https://github.com/manticoresoftware/manticoresearch) - Easy to use open source fast database for search | Good alternative to Elasticsearch now | Drop-in replacement for E in the ELK stack
+*   [manticoresoftware/manticoresearch](https://github.com/manticoresoftware/manticoresearch) - Easy to use open source fast database for search | Good alternative to Elasticsearch | Drop-in replacement for E in the ELK stack

 *   [RGAA-Software/GammaRay](https://github.com/RGAA-Software/GammaRay) - ⚡️Stream your game and desktop frames to other devices, and replay gamepad, keyboard, mouse events on the host PC.
 In a word, It's a alternative of TeamViewer, ToDesk, RustDesk, etc  ....... ⚡️远程操作电脑，云游戏，模拟手柄等，类似ToDesk, 向日葵, RustDesk, TeamViewer的工具